-After a little walk, we get to Hotel Moskva, which is packed: Novak Đoković, the current number 1 in the tennis world, plays against Roger Federer and all of Serbia sit spellbound in front of the TV to watch the match.
+Finally, we end up at the Hotel Moskva, which is packed to capacity: Novak Đoković, the current number 1 on the tennis world ranking list played against Roger Federer and all of Serbia hangs spellbound in front of the TV to watch the match of the state hero.

-As we sit down and order an iced coffee and a cake with large, fresh raspberries, it becomes clear to us: This weekend trip will be different from trips we have taken before.
-Belgrade will surprise us, challenge us to visit it with open eyes.
-The white city is hidden under a dirty grey veil that needs to be lifted first – but we cant wait to do it!
+As we sit down and order an iced coffee and a cake with large, fresh raspberries, we realise: this weekend trip will be different from the others.
+It will be surprising, Belgrade will challenge us to meet her with open eyes.
+The white city is hidden under a grey veil of grime and it needs to be lifted first.

-We decide to not make any plans for the first day and just explore the pedestrian area, stroll past half-decayed, formerly fancy, buildings and stumble upon a couple of sights on the way...
+We decide not to make any plans for the first day and just let ourselves drift.
+To explore the pedestrian zone, stroll past half-ruined magnificent buildings and discover the hipster quarter of the city...

 Church of Saint Sava – This orthodox church is one of the world's largest churches and somehow reminded us of Hagia Sophie.
 Be sure to visit it, it's breathtaking!

 Trg republike – In English: Republic Square.
 Centrally located in the city, surrounded by houses with an interesting architectural mix.

 Hotel Moskva – Just sit down, have a coffee, and watch the people walking by!

 Studentski park – A small park in the middle of the university quarter.
 Perfect for escaping the hustle and bustle of the city with a coffee-to-go.
 Not far from the pedestrian zone Kneza Mihaila.
 Kneza Mihaila.